blechta/paper-woodbury-code/README.md

    (where this README resides).
 2. Run
    ```
-   app_dc.checkerboard_example.full_benchmark;
+   app_dc.checkerboard_example.short_benchmark;
    ```
    This step produces some `checkerboard-*.{fig,xdmf,bin,mat}` files in the current directory.

-   This step can take around 90 minutes and needs 7 GB of RAM.
+   This step can take around 900 minutes and needs 15 GB of RAM.

-   To get the full results of the paper, uncomment all lines in `+app_dc/+checkerboard_example/full_benchmark.m`.
-This can take around 24 hours (depending on machine) and needs around 250 GB of RAM.
+   To get the full results of the paper, use `+app_dc/+checkerboard_example/full_benchmark.m` instead.
+   This can take around 75 hours (depending on machine) and needs around 250 GB of RAM.
 3. Run
    ```